 In general, the embassy of the country where you want to go is competent for your visa application.
 If you plan to go to different Schengen countries, the embassy of the country which is your main destination is competent.

-If you want to go to Germany, Hungary or Estonia and your usual domicile is in Cameroon, the German Embassy in Yaounde is in charge.
+If you want to go to Germany and your usual domicile is in Cameroon, the German Embassy in Yaounde is in Charge.

 If a you are a Cameroonian citizen with usual domicile abroad, the German embassy in Country you are living in is competent for you.